symbol/symbol-docs/source/concepts/metadata.rst

 Each time Carol attempts to access the company apps suite, the company app validates that Carol has permission and that the time falls under *9:00-18:00* before granting her admission.

-On the other hand, if Derek, who has no permissions, attempts to access the company apps suite, the company app will reject his request.
+Similarly, if Derek, who has no permissions, attempts to access the company apps suite, the app will reject his request.

 ********************
 Related transactions